 those final words, Edwin took his last breath, his hand slipping from Thomas's

 grasp.
-Thomas bowed his head, a mix of sorrow and determination filling his
+Thomas bowed his head, a mix of sorrow and prayers filling his

 heart.